center-key/add-dist-header/README.md

    Process only JavaScript and CSS files in the **build** folder and its subfolders.

 ## C) Application Code
-Even though **add-dist-header** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.
+Even though **add-dist-header** is primarily intended for build scripts, the package can be used programmatically in ESM and TypeScript projects.

 Example:
 ``` typescript